ivogeorg/robot_patrol/README.md

             >>> buffer_span
             22.333582665213278
             ```
+         3. Move this and downstream setup into a separate function or add to `parametrize_laser_scanner`.
       6. Calculate `LEFT_BUFFER` and `RIGHT_BUFFER` in number of indices (`int`) from `ROBOT_WIDTH_ANGLE`. `LEFT_BUFFER = RIGHT_BUFFER = 22;`
       7. Apply `LEFT_BUFFER` and `RIGHT_BUFFER` to the span (`std::pair`) and calculate new width.
       8. Apply `left` and `right` alloweable span, normal (+/- pi rad) or `extended` (+/- 2 * pi rad).